SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Admin only.
 Unmutes a user.
 Please use this in all cases to unmute someone.
 Mention the User or use User ID.
     Example: `%unmute @Phxenix`

-**%updatelevel**
+**%updatelevel <@user: Optional>**
-    Info: Updates your level role according to your MEE6 level manually.
+    Info: Updates your level role or the one of the mentioned user according to your MEE6 level manually.
 Has a 10 minute cooldown.
 Note that this gets done anyways every 23 hours for everyone in the server.
+    Example: `%updatelevel @Phxenix`

 **%userinfo** `<@user: Optional>`
     Info: Gets you various information about a user.
 If you haven't specified a user, this will get your own info.
 Mention the User or use User ID.